IBM/predict-insurance-charges-with-autoai/README.md

 curl -X POST 'https://iam.cloud.ibm.com/oidc/token' -H 'Content-Type: application/x-www-form-urlencoded' -d 'grant_type=urn:ibm:params:oauth:grant-type:apikey&apikey=<api-key-goes-here>'
 ```

-As shown in the image below, the apikey can be copy and pasted from the downloaded file from step 1.
+As shown in the image below, the apikey can be copy and pasted from the downloaded file from the end of [step 7.1](https://github.com/IBM/predict-insurance-charges-with-autoai#71-get-IBM-Cloud-API-key).
 The curl request would look something like this after the apikey is pasted in:

 ![api](https://user-images.githubusercontent.com/10428517/95252350-c0d9f180-07d1-11eb-841e-d5cd72da72d4.png)